 We have listed a handful of suggestions below on ways you can tell if your cat is overweight.
 If you believe your cat is carrying some extra ounces or even pounds, a quick trip to the vet can help you rule out serious underlying conditions and provide you with strategies for getting your kitty back to a healthy weight.

 - A cat's body is perfectly built for running and jumping.
 If it takes your cat multiple attempts to jump up onto their favorite piece of furniture, or if your kitty gives up altogether, there's a fair chance that weight is the problem.

 - When your cat is standing, look down at them from directly above.
 Try to detect a slight indent just above your cat's hips where their waist should be (this could be a little tricky with long-haired cats).
 If you can't find their waist or if their sides are bulging it can mean your kitty is carrying excess weight.

 Feel for Your Cat's Ribs

-- If your cat is approximately the right weight you should be able to feel their ribs by running your hand along their chest.
+- If your cat is approximately the right weight you should be able to feel its ribs by running your hand along its chest.
 If you can't feel your feline companion's ribs, your cat may be overweight.